 Is there life on Mars?

-When you first hear a song that sympathizes with your harder known point-of-view, you’re not likely to forget it.
+When you first hear a song that sympathizes with your harder known points-of-view, you’re not likely to forget it.

-I wonder just how many of us know we are all part of the freakiest show and make no mistake, the way we tune in, we are part of a bestselling show.
+I wonder just how many of us know we are all part of the freakiest show, a bestselling show at that.
 Eventually, there will be another story of the lawman beating up the wrong guy.
 Oh boy, look at us caveman go.

 I’m always interested to know what influences people when they’re working their craft.
 Share yours.